Leading Through Courage, Trust, Transparency, and Engagement

 Creating New Opportunity and Market Responsiveness

 A result of the re-design of the Law School Admission Council (LSAC), a not-for-profit organization devoted to promoting quality, access, and equity in law and education.
-Find out how OTM helped re-design their enterprise to better fit a changing environment.
+Find out how OTM helped re-design their enterprise to better fit a changing environment in this business transformation case study.

 From Local to Global